ckelly38/CS2_MSU_Denver_Fall-2017/README.md

 MergeSortHW6 Chris Kelly 10-14-2017 to 10-18-2017.zip
 This is a MergeSort program that allows me to use MergeSort on Strings[], Integers[], Doubles[], Longs[], Floats[], ints[], floats[], doubles[], and longs[] arrays.
 In the program, I have provided how MergeSort works in comments.
 I also allow the user to control how much data is entered and what range of data is entered into these arrays.
 I used a Random class in java (NOT the Math.Random class) to generate the random numbers.

-My ArrayList and LinkedList 10-10 to 10-14 and 17-2017 Chris Kelly.zip
+My ArrayList and LinkedList 10-10 to 10-14, 17, and 31-2017 Chris Kelly.zip
 As a side project for HW 2, we were wanted to write our own ArrayList and LinkedList classes as these aren't always in every programming language.
 They don't have this capability in C++, for example.
 So I wrote my own of both of these classes, and I tested the heck out of that linked list program that I wrote.
 Just see the driver program for that.
 I also tested the ArrayList, but only the essential functions, and some functions that controlled the max capacity or rather that set a max capacity and enforced it.
+This file was modified on 10-31-207 and the older one was removed because I made this compatable with trees and gave it functionality like such.

+HW7 Open Chaning Hash Tables_Chris Kelly 10-30, 31 and 11-1-2017.zip
+This project was an introduction into hash tables.
+We were supposed to build a hash table using open chaninging and linear probing for items.
+A hash table combines properties of arrays/arraylists with linkedlists or other arrays/linked lists.
+That part I understood.
+I did not understand the other concepts relating to this nor am I sure if I used the java HashTable class correctly.

 NEXT PROJECT OR HW GOES HERE...